Asqar Beisenbaev

 Asqar Asanūly Beisenbaev (Асқар Асанұлы Бейсенбаев; born 31 January 1961) is a Kazakh politician who's serving as Ambassador to Belarus since 12 August 2019.
-Prior to that, he served as a Deputy Chair of the Senate of Kazakhstan from 2013 to 2019, and member of the Mazhilis from 2001 to 2008.
+Prior to that, he served as a Deputy Chairman of the Senate of Kazakhstan from 2013 to 2019, and member of the Mäjilis from 2001 to 2008.

 Biography

 Early life and education

 Beisenbaev was born in 1961 in the Tulkibas District of South Kazakhstan Region.
 In 1983, he graduated from the Almaty branch of the Dzhambul Technological Institute of Light and Food Industry with a degree in processing engineering and in 2004, from the Kazakh-Russian University with a degree in law.

 Early career

 In 1983, Beisenbaev became a shift engineer-technologist at the Tulkubas Cannery.
 From 1984, he was the chief technologist, and the head of the Cannery at the Lenin Joly State Farm before becoming the Second Secretary of the Sairam District Committee of the Komsomol in February 1988.
 From November 1988 to September 1992, he was the Chief Engineer and Director of the Tulkubas Cannery until he became the Director of the Tulkubasskiy Combine of Grain Products.
 Beisenbaev served as the Director until he became the President of Kokterek JSC in 1994.